 Our website server sends the cookie and uses this number to recognise you when you return to a site or browse from page to page.
 Only the server that sends a cookie can read it, and therefore use, that cookie.
 This file is stored on your computer's (or phone's) hard drive.
 All websites can send a cookie to your browser if your browser settings allow it.
 Many websites do this to track on-line traffic flow.

 Cookies can be categorised from their life span:

 Session or temporary cookies: these cookies expire when you close your browser or when the session times out

 Persistent or permanent cookies: these are usually stored on your hard disk and survive across multiple sessions but have a longer expiration date

 When you visit our website, the pages that you see, together with a cookie are downloaded to your device.
 This is a common practice on websites, because it allows website publishers to find out (amongst other things) whether the website has been visited before.

 The main cookies we use on our website are classed as 'Strictly Necessary Cookies'.
-These cookies make our website function correctly.
-These cookies do not need consent.>
+These cookies make our website function correctly, such as tracking logins etc. These cookies do not need consent.

 How to control or delete Cookies